simplay/computional_photography/FEEDBACK.md

 ## Project 3
 The parseval point is to preserve the signal energy in the compression process, so when we remove the small coeficients, we do not change a lot.
 Therfore one would remove frquency values that are smaller than some threshold (not necessary high frequencies).
 This way the high frequencies that are significantly high will be preserved.

+## Project 4
+The gradient compression AND poisson solving happens in the log domain!